khaleel-git/DevOPS/Linux/Learning Linux Basics Course & Labs/README.md

 [sudo] password for bob:
 /dev/vdc: UUID="a98c1340-b8d6-4305-a6e4-a39786374e3c" TYPE="ext2"
 ```
-Here’s a creative and detailed **README.md** for the concepts and commands provided.
-I’ve incorporated consistency in naming conventions and ensured all commands and concepts flow logically.

----

 # Linux Storage Management: DAS, NAS, and SAN

 This guide explores the different types of storage systems, including DAS (Direct Attached Storage), NAS (Network Attached Storage), and SAN (Storage Area Network), as well as a comparison between NFS (Network File System) and SAN.
 It also covers how to manage storage in Linux using LVM (Logical Volume Manager).